 |Dharavi Dhobi Ghat in January 2010.|

 Back to Dharavi.
 The kund you saw in the movie is a so called Dhobi Ghat, a launderer’s place.
 And it has gone through the same stages of modernization.
 In 2008 it was still working well.
 Water poured in from a nearby river and provided a generous washing place.
 A few years later the water was diverted and Dharavi’s dhobi ghat fell near to dry.
-Like in many of the other places, the pond became a waste dump.
+Like in many of the other places, the pool became a waste dump.
 In 2018 we can still see the dhobis do laundry at that very same spot but the natural water has gone.
 The only water available is piped water.
-Washing and rinsing is no longer done in a convenient pond, it is confined to plastic barrels.
+Washing and rinsing is no longer done in a convenient pool, it is confined to plastic barrels.

 |Modernity dictates the use of scarce drinking water for laundering.|

 Life requires more than only the drinkable version of water.
 Open water like in the traditional kund is just as essential.
-A pond in the slums therefore is certainly not to be considered a luxury.
+A pool in the slums therefore is certainly not to be considered a luxury.
 Its value in terms of generous water supply, social cohesion, empowerment and open space for leisure cannot be delivered through pipes and taps.

 Matthew Neville, ‘Banganga Enduring Tank, Regenerative Tissue’, in Reclaiming (the Urbanism of) Mumbai, ed. by Kelly Shannon and Janina Gosseye, Explorations in/of Urbanism, 3 (Amsterdam: Sun Academia, 2009), pp. 111–19.